Synthetixio/synthetix-data/README.md

 13. `snx.transfers` Get SNX transfers in reverse chronological order
 14. `snx.issued` Get the `Issued` events in reverse chronological order.
 15. `snx.burned` Get the `Burned` events in reverse chronological order.
+16. `snx.feesClaimed` Get the `FeesClaimed` events in reverse chronological order, showing fees in sUSD and rewards in SNX.

 ## Supported subscriptions